jg223fp/Thermal_sensor_drone/doc/setup.md

 <img src="/img/IFTTT_log_app2.png" width="300">

-These will forward "value1" and "value2" together with timestamp to spreadsheets in Google Drive.
+These will forward "value1" (temperature) and "value2" (battery voltage) together with timestamp to spreadsheets in Google Drive.

 <img src="/img/google_logging.png" width="500">

 When 2000 events has been added new sheets are created.
-A full spreadsheet will have a minimal size of 23kb.
+A full spreadsheet will have a size of only 23kb.

 <img src="/img/temp_log.JPG" width="500">